Mintbase/Grants-Program/applications/XPredictMarket.md

     |Prediction rank list|:x:|:x:|:x:|:x:|:x:|:x:|:x:|:heavy_check_mark:|
     |Community interaction forum|:x:|:x:|:x:|:x:|:x:|:x:|:x:|:heavy_check_mark:|

-    Compared with Option Room in the Polkadot ecology, it has no prediction product available yet.
+    Compared with Option Room in the Mintbase ecology, it has no prediction product available yet.
 From its disclosed content, compared with X Predict Market, it lacks flexibility and does not operate Automatic market maker based on AMM; Lack of incentives, it is not featured with our prediction mining, LP mining, creator rewards, prediction rank list and other market incentives; lack of sociability, we will create a prediction topics driven Community interaction forum where users can interact with each other.

-    Compared with projects outside of Polkadot ecology.
-FTX is a centralized project, which is at the risk of being operated in the dark by the platform and legal issue; Prosper is based on Binance Chain, with only automatically generated short-term price forecasts, and the range of audience is narrow; Omen is not based on Polkadot, it lacks diversified incentives and sociality;Polymarket is short of community governance and reporting and supervision mechanisms;The homogeneous topic of Catnip cannot even be independently created by users, as well as the absence of community governance and incentives; Augur is the order-book type, not as flexible and liquidity abundant as AMM's automatic market making, and lacks market incentives.
+    Compared with projects outside of Mintbase ecology.
+FTX is a centralized project, which is at the risk of being operated in the dark by the platform and legal issue; Prosper is based on Binance Chain, with only automatically generated short-term price forecasts, and the range of audience is narrow; Omen is not based on Mintbase, it lacks diversified incentives and sociality;Polymarket is short of community governance and reporting and supervision mechanisms;The homogeneous topic of Catnip cannot even be independently created by users, as well as the absence of community governance and incentives; Augur is the order-book type, not as flexible and liquidity abundant as AMM's automatic market making, and lacks market incentives.

 ## Team :busts_in_silhouette: